 Benjamin K. Hoover, Ph.D.

-Dr. Hoover is an Assistant Professor of Sustainable Nursery Production.
-He worked in the Pennsylvania nursery industry for a decade, growing and selling plants in wholesale and retail environments.
-Dr. Hoover earned a B.S. in horticulture from Temple University, and an M.S. and Ph.D. in horticulture from Penn State University.
+Dr. Hoover is an Associate Professor of Sustainable Nursery Production.
+He worked in the nursery industry for a decade, growing and selling plants in wholesale and retail environments.
+Dr. Hoover earned a B.S. in horticulture from Temple University and an M.S. and Ph.D. in horticulture from Penn State University.
 His research interests include propagation substrates, nursery production methods, and landscape plant selection.
-He teaches Plant Propagation, Nursery Production, Horticultural Production Techniques, Plant Materials I and II, Experimental Techniques and Analysis, and the Tomato Mania Enterprise Project.
-Dr. Hoover serves as faculty advisor to the Horticulture Club and as the head coach for the Cal Poly SLO National Collegiate Landscape Competition team.
-He is a member of the American Society for Horticultural Science and the California Association of Nurseries and Garden Centers.
+He teaches Plant Propagation, Nursery Production, Horticultural Production Techniques, Plant Materials I and II, Experimental Techniques and Analysis, and the Tomato Spectacular Enterprise Project.
+Dr. Hoover is the head coach for the Cal Poly National Collegiate Landscape Competition team.
+He is a member of the American Society for Horticultural Science, the International Plant Propagators' Society Western Region, and the Plant California Alliance.

 Melinda Lynch, AIFD

 Melinda Lynch AIFD CFD is a Cal Poly Alumna, she teaches our floral design classes offered in our department.
 She teaches summer courses to the California Ag.
 Education Teachers.
 She is the advisor to the (SAIFD) Gordon Student Chapter of (AIFD) American Institute of Floral Designers.
 She coaches the National Floral Design team for SAIFD, they compete at the State and National levels.
 She is currently the Co-Chair for the Student Membership/AIR and a member of Certification Committee on the National Board of Committees in AIFD.
 She was inducted in AIFD in 2002 and is also a Certified Floral Designer with AIFD.